Your Guide to Top Atlanta Farmers Markets

-Location: 2744 Peachtree Road, NW Atlanta at The Cathedral of St. Philip
+Where: 2744 Peachtree Road, NW Atlanta at The Cathedral of St. Philip

 The market is held seasonally on Tuesday evenings, and hosts some of Atlanta’s local food talent, including urban farmers, artisan food makers, as well as pop-up chefs.
 Look for veggies and fruits, pasture-raised eggs and meats, alongside food vendors and natural beauty-care vendors.

-Location: The Shed at Ponce City Market, 675 Ponce de Leon Ave.
+Where: The Shed at Ponce City Market, 675 Ponce de Leon Ave.
 NE, Atlanta

 The Market features products that come from farms and gardens that are located (for the most part) within a 100-mile radius of Snellville.
 Sample barbecue, baked goods, breads and pick up fresh fruits and veggies as well as other types of produce.

-Saturdays: June 3-Sept.
-23, 8:30 a.m.-12:30 p.m.
+When: Saturdays: June-Sept., 8:30 a.m.-12:30 p.m.

-Location: Snellville City Hall, 2342 Oak Rd., Snellville
+Where: Snellville City Hall, 2342 Oak Rd., Snellville

-– Dalia Faupel
+– Dalia Faupel and Amanda Miller Allen